 Chart includes several data-rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high frequency real-time data.

 The best possible axis ranges and intervals are calculated automatically based on the given values.
-The ranges can also be further customized using range padding.
+Ranges can be further customized using range padding.

 Data points can be easily annotated with labels to help improve the readability of data.
 The readability can be further enhanced by adding markers or customizable symbols.

 Data points can be marked with built-in shapes.